 The Composition program was created to give any high school music students with an interest in composition an opportunity to explore and develop new skills.
-This program provides a core group of six instrumentalists to perform and workshop new student compositions—flute, clarinet, violin, cello, piano, and percussion, the same as the renowned ensemble Eighth Blackbird.
-There will be individual composition lessons, master classes, and workshops on electronic music techniques, including notation, digital audio creation, and sound reinforcement.
+There will be individual composition lessons, master classes, and notation.

-Please begin composing a piece for up to six players before you arrive.
-You don’t need to use all six instrumentalists (flute, clarinet, violin, cello, piano, percussion).
-Your piece will be workshopped, completed and performed during ISYM.
-You do not need to finish before arrival, but you should at least have a starting point.
+Preparation: Participants will be asked to begin composing a piece for string quartet before the program begins (two violins, viola and cello).
+Your piece will be workshopped, completed and performed by a string quartet during ISYM.
+You do not need to finish before the first day, but you should at least have a starting point.
 And if you do have one piece already done, then you can probably write a second piece during the week.

 - For students completing grades 8-12.

 - Previous composition experience is required.
 At minimum you should be able to read treble and bass clef (knowledge of alto clef is helpful), and know a little about music theory (scales, triads and intervals).